Feds top up business relief fund with $600 million

 "We're seeing that all over Canada."

-Money has also gone to startup companies that need investment to stay afloat, she added.
+Money has also gone to startup companies that need support to stay afloat, she added.

 "That was key, because we need to keep our innovation and our competitive edge, notwithstanding the pandemic."